-- (1) The Members (or their designees) hold all of the Class B Units of Opco. - (2) The Members (or their designees) hold all of the shares of the Class V Common Stock of the Company, which are voting, non-economic shares.
+(1) The Members (or their designees) hold all of the Class B Units of Opco.

+(2) The Members (or their designees) hold all of the shares of the Class V Common Stock of the Company, which are voting, non-economic shares.
 The shares of Class V Common Stock, together with their accompanying Class B Units of Opco, are convertible on a 1-for-1 basis into shares of the Company's Class A Common Stock (or cash, at the Company's option), in accordance with the terms of the LLC Agreement.

-- (3) Former LCAP stockholders hold Class A Common Stock of the Company. - (4) The Company holds all of the Class A Units of Opco. - (5) The MSP Purchased Companies own 50% of the membership interest in each of MAO-MSO Recovery, LLC, MAO MSO Recovery II, LLC, MAO-MSO Recovery LLC, Series FHCP and MAO-MSO Recovery II LLC, Series PMPI.
+- (3) Former LCAP stockholders hold Class A Common Stock of the Company. - (4) The Company holds all of the Class A Units of Opco. - (4) The Company holds an of the Chass It Ohies of Opco.
+(5) The MSP Purchased Companies own 50% of the membership interest in each of MAO-MSO Recovery, LLC, MAO MSO Recovery II, LLC, MAO-MSO Recovery LLC, Series FHCP and MAO-MSO Recovery II LLC, Series PMPI.